rynmurdock/rynmurdock.github.io/index.md

-I go by Advadnoun on Twitter but my given name is Ryan Murdock.

-Most of my recent work is in Machine Learning with a focus on text-to-image systems where I've done foundational research -- and worked on large-scale text-to-image projects that you may have heard of.
+My recent work is primarily in Machine Learning with a focus on generative models where I've done foundational research on text-to-image -- and worked on large-scale projects that you may have heard of.

 Formerly affiliated with the University of Utah, my Patreon (https://www.patreon.com/patronizeme), & Adobe, I'm currently working as a researcher at Canva / Leonardo :)

-I have also been in residency at Stochastic Labs & have done consulting work for Kaiber.
+I also spent time in residency at Stochastic Labs & consulted for Kaiber.

 I'm especially interested in projects that: